kubernetes-sigs/cluster-api/docs/proposals/20230407-flexible-managed-k8s-endpoints.md

 - All the controllers working with Cluster objects must take into account that the `infrastructureRef` field could be omitted; most notably:
   - The Cluster controller must use skip reconciling this external reference when the `infrastructureRef` is missing; also, the `status.InfrastructureReady` field must be automatically set to true in this case.

-- The Cluster controller must reconcile the new `ClusterEndpoint` CR.
+- A controller (details TBD) will reconcile the new `ClusterEndpoint` CR.
 Please note that:
   - The value from the `ClusterEndpoint` CRD must surface on the `spec.ControlPlaneEndpoint` field on the `Cluster` object.
   - If both are present, the value from the `ClusterEndpoint` CRD must take precedence on the value from `<Infra>Cluster` objects still using the `spec.controlPlaneEndpoint`.